 Proverbs 29:20, “Do you see a man who is hasty in his words?
 There is more hope for a fool than for him.”

 Many hecklers ask questions with no intention of letting the preacher answer.
 They are merely trying to justify their unbelief at the preacher's expense.
 When the preacher tries to answer, the heckler quickly interrupts.
 Preachers will sometimes make the same mistake.
 There is a reason why God has given each person two ears and one mouth.

 Proverbs 30:5-6, “Every word of God proves true; he is a shield to those who take refuge in him.
 Do not add to his words, lest he rebuke you and you be found a liar.”

-I like what Paul Washer says in response to those who errantly quote Scripture (something many hecklers frequently do -- especially the false converts in the crowd).
+I like what Paul Washer says in response to those who errantly quote Scripture (something many hecklers frequently do--especially the false converts in the crowd).
 He says, "Twist not Scripture lest you be like Satan."
-Those who try to add to God's Word, or those who misinterpret His Word, must be held accountable for their error.
-To tell someone he is wrong, or to tell someone he is lying about the Word of God, is biblical.
-Ambassadors of Jesus Christ are not only heralds of the gospel, they are also guardians of His Word.
+Those who try to add to God's Word or those who misinterpret His Word must be held accountable for their error.
+To tell someone he is wrong or to tell someone he is lying about the Word of God is Biblical.
+Ambassadors of Jesus Christ are not only heralds of the gospel but also they are guardians of His Word.
 No street preacher should ever take lightly the mishandling of God's truth by anyone, including himself.